When little Nok Chante arrived at LFHC, he was unconscious. He had been in that condition since falling from a tree in

 His family was extremely worried.
 They didn’t know what to do – they had no money to pay a doctor or hospital.

-A neighbor heard about the Nok’s injury and told his family that knew that there was a children’s hospital in Luang Prabang that provided free medical care.
+A neighbor heard about the Nok’s injury and told his family that he knew that there was a children’s hospital in Luang Prabang that provided free medical care.
 So the family borrowed enough money for transportation and made the long journey to LFHC.

 Emergency Room doctors quickly ordered a CT scan for the unconscious boy.
 The scan revealed a large intracranial epidural hemorrhage – blood had filled the area between his brain and skull and was pressing down on his brain.

 Nok was then taken to the Operating Theater where a team performed a craniectomy to relieve the pressure on the brain — a rarely performed surgery at LFHC.